 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 Financial instruments that potentially subject the Company to credit risk consist of cash and amounts receivable.
-The Company deposits the majority of its cash with high credit quality financial institutions in Canada and Mexico reducing the credit risk.
-Amounts receivable consist of refundable tax credits and therefore the credit risk is minimal.
+The Company deposits the majority of its cash with high credit quality financial institutions in Canada reducing the credit risk.
+Amounts receivable consist of refundable tax credits.
+Therefore, the credit risk is considered to be minimal.